Fewer than 25% of interviewees send a thank you after a job interview, according to a Careerbuilder study.

 Eighty-six percent of employers view candidates who do not send thank you notes as clearly not good at "follow-through" -- which is a big negative.

-No "downside" really exists for sending a thank you note after a job interview, although most job candidates don't bother to do it.
-Sending a thank you -- if done reasonably well -- will definitely not hurt your chances at a job.
+So, sending a thank you -- if done reasonably well -- will definitely not hurt your chances at a job.

-Best case, it will improve the impression you left after the interview, making you stand out from your competitors.
-Few job candidates send thank yous.
+Best case, your thank you will improve the impression you left after the interview, making you stand out from your competitors.

-When you get home from your job interview, hang up the phone, or disconnect from Skype, look at your job interview notes, dig in, and write your thank you immediately.
+When you get home from your job interview, hang up the phone, or disconnect from technology, look at your job interview notes, dig in, and write your thank you immediately.

 Let’s look at the value of this thank you: